 Will I have to participate in all the sessions for each week?

 Yes!
-To be eligible for the stipend, participants must successfully complete all sessions in the four-week summer bridge program.
+To be eligible for the stipend, participants must successfully complete all sessions in the three-week summer bridge program.
 In addition, your success at UWF can be helped significantly with your enthusiastic participation in all activities.

 What materials do I need for the summer bridge program?